-5.5 Documenting and Record Keeping
+5.6 Documenting and Record Keeping

-A declaration record of all material accepted on site shall be kept, which shall include the following information:
+A log of the recorded cleanfill material accepted on site shall be kept, which shall include the following information:

-- The name of the company delivering the material. - The date of deposition. - The physical address of the land the material was sourced from. - A description of the material. - The weight or volume of the material deposited;
+- The name of the company delivering the material. - The date of deposition. - The physical address of the land the material was sourced from. - A description of the material. - The weight or volume of the material deposited.